solid/process/solid-team.md

 * __Solid Website__ - Curation and Management of the [Solid Website](https://www.solidproject.org).
 * __Solid Communication Channels__ - Sanction and oversight of official Solid project communication mediums, such as chatrooms, forums, mailing lists, and message boards.

+The Solid Team cannot modify governance processes without the explicit approval of the Solid Leader, Tim Berners-Lee.
+As the Solid Leader, Tim Berners-Lee reserves the right to change governance processes at any time.
+The Solid Team may vote to have a governance change be reviewed by the Solid Leader, Tim Berners-Lee.
+The Community Panel may also vote to have a governance change be reviewed by the Solid Leader, Tim Berners-Lee.

 ## Rationale

 *Why is a Solid Team necessary?*